Ukraine corruption scandal ousts top officials during war

 Deputy Defense Minister Viacheslav Shapovalov also resigned, local media reported, alleging his departure was linked to a scandal involving the purchase of food for Ukraine's armed forces.
 Deputy Prosecutor General Oleksiy Symonenko also quit.

-In all, four deputy ministers and five governors of provinces on the war's front line were set to leave their posts, the country’s cabinet secretary said on the Telegram messaging app.
+In all, four deputy ministers and five governors of front-line provinces were set to leave their posts, the country’s cabinet secretary said on the Telegram messaging app.

-Authorities did not announce any criminal charges against the outgoing officials.
+Authorities did not announce any criminal charges.
 There was no immediate explanation.

-The departures thinned government ranks already diminished by the deaths of Ukraine's interior minister, who oversaw Ukraine's police and emergency services, and others in the ministry's leadership in a helicopter crash last week.
+The departures thinned government ranks already diminished by the deaths of the interior minister, who oversaw Ukraine's police and emergency services, and others in the ministry's leadership in a helicopter crash last week.

-Tymoshenko joined the presidential office in 2019, after working on Zelenskyy’s media and creative content strategy during his presidential campaign.

 On Sunday, a deputy minister at the infrastructure ministry, Vasyl Lozynsky, was fired for alleged participation in a network embezzling budget funds.
 Ukraine’s anti-corruption agency detained him while he was receiving a $400,000 bribe for helping to fix contracts for restoring facilities battered by Russian missile strikes, according to Infrastructure Minister Oleksandr Kubrakov.

-In his nightly video address Sunday, Zelenskyy said Ukraine’s focus on the Russian invasion would not stop his government from tackling corruption, pledging: "There will be no return to what used to be in the past.”
+In an address Sunday, Zelenskyy said Ukraine’s focus on the Russian invasion would not stop his government from tackling corruption, pledging: "There will be no return to what used to be in the past.”

 Analysts say his message was that corruption won’t be tolerated.